-Playing and participating in sport is very important to keeping fit and healthy.
+Playing and participating in sport is very important to keep fit and healthy.
 Not only does it keep the body healthy, but also keeps your mind sharp and happy due to the release of endorphins.
-Due to the competitive nature of most sports, most people find they push themselves to their limits and this is when injuries can occur.
+Due to the competitive nature of most sports, most people find they push themselves to their limits and this is when Sports Injuries can occur.

 If you don’t train regularly then you need to be extra careful when taking part in any sport.
 This is because your muscles won’t have the inherent strength needed to reach those long shots or push that extra bit.
 The best training regime should be to strengthen and tone all areas of your body – this will allow for optimum performance and health benefits.

 Misalignments in your spine can mean your nervous system cannot communicate effectively and efficiently to all areas of your body.
 They can also limit your range of motion, reduce the strength in your muscles, affect your weight distribution, affect your co-ordination and affect your overall performance.
 Some of the most successful sports professionals use Chiropractors to help correct these misalignments thus increasing and maintaining their performance.
 See our Sports page for more details.

 An efficient warm up before participating in any kind of sport is a must.
 This reduces the chances of straining any muscles, spraining any ligaments and from damaging any joints.
 Most warm-ups should take between 5 to 10 minutes and should work your whole body, not just the muscles or areas of your body needed for your sport.

 A bad workman always blames his tools, however in sport inadequate equipment can cause injuries.
 This can include wrong sized equipment, incorrect sportswear, lack of protective clothing or accessories.
 You should always make sure you are wearing well fitting and supportive shoes and adequate protective gear (if needed) and that all equipment is the correct size for you.